 Mamoru just flashed Luna a wide smile in response and began sharing a sandwich with the love of his life . . . surrendered the sandwich was more like it.

-Tuckered out from her sudden burst of energy, Minako plunked back down in her previous spot and tied her hair back up, “So guys.
-School’s out, summer’s here and it’s been peaceful for two whole months.
+Tuckered out from her sudden burst of energy, Minako plunked back down in her previous spot and tied her hair up in a messy bun, “So guys.
+It’s our last year of high school, first term is behind us, summer break is here, and it’s been peaceful for two whole months.
 Could we ask for more?”

 Usagi reclined to lay her golden head on Mamoru’s broad chest sighing in contentment as he instinctively wrapped his arms around her.